UniTime/unitime-doc/edit-instructional-type.md

 ## Screen Description

-The Edit Instructional Types screen provides interface for editing an existing instructional type.
+The Add and Edit Instructional Types screens provide interfaces for adding a new instructional type or editing an existing instructional type.

 ![Edit Instructional Type](images/edit-instructional-type-1.png){:class='screenshot'}